 Learn About Judaism and Jewish Values

-Exploring Judaism—A yearlong course with Rabbi Fellman and Cantor Robbins.
+Exploring Judaism—A yearlong course with Rabbi Fellman.
 Looking to convert to Judaism?
 Born Jewish and want to know more?
 We will cover everything from the Jewish holidays and life-cycle events to Jewish history, theology and Israel.
 Our course follows guidelines established by the Rabbinical Assembly of the Conservative Movement.
 Individuals and couples of all backgrounds who wish to engage and explore our religious and cultural traditions are welcome.

 Go Deeper with Prayer

-Inclusion Shabbat—Join us for this special Shabbat on February 13, 2016, marking Jewish Disability Awareness Month.
+Inclusion Shabbat—Join us for our annual Shabbat marking Jewish Disability Awareness Month.
 We’ll explore potential barriers that could prevent full participation for those with either visible or invisible conditions and how we can aspire to be a house of prayer for all people.
-JTS Rabbinical Student Lauren Tuchman will be our scholar-in-residence.

 Study and Socialize